How to use the calculator1) Enter the number of windows

 Additionally, the weather-stripping in basic windows is of very poor quality, as is the lifting mechanism and locks.
 We do not recommend this type of window

-Medium build quality usually offers fusion-welded frames and sashes, better quality weather-stripping, locks and sash sliding mechanism.
+Medium quality usually offers fusion-welded frames and sashes, better quality weather-stripping, locks and sash sliding mechanism.
 However, it usually does not include insulated frames.
 Also, frames are typically made from a lower gauge vinyl.

-Best build quality usually means the most durable / strongest frame, all fusion welded parts, more weather stripping and sometimes Triple Glazing for the highest energy efficiency.
+Best quality usually means the most durable / strongest frame, all fusion welded parts, more weather stripping and sometimes Triple Glazing for the highest energy efficiency.
 These windows will last the longest, and will continue to operate at their original condition for a long time.
 However, improved quality comes at a higher cost.

-5) Choose Trim Options: in most cases, you can reuse existing STOPS (interior trim around window frame).
+5) Trim Options: in most cases, you can reuse existing STOPS (interior trim around window frame).
 If you need / want new stops, this will cost you about $5-10 per linear foot, with materials and installation.
 If you have bare (painted) wood exterior window casing, it is recommended to wrap it with flat-stock aluminum (Copping).
 This will protect your wood against rot and will eliminate the need for painting.

 6) Grids are optional: we included pricing for most common "Colonial" type of grids.

-The estimated window replacement cost is for NEW windows.
+The estimated replacement cost is for NEW windows.
 Data is compiled based on Harvey's and Alside vinyl and wood windows catalog pricing, without contractor's discount.
 It reflects an approximate price that most homeowners would pay to a contractor for buying these windows.

-How To Choose The Right Windows For Your HomeBecause of such a huge variety of window types and options, it can be very overwhelming to figure out exactly what you need.
+Because there is such a huge variety of window options, it can be overwhelming to figure out exactly what you need.
 Here are a few tips that will help you buy the right windows that will answer to your quality, style and budget requirements.

 However, if you live in a milder climate, double-pane windows will work just fine.
 They also have a sealed air space that contains gas, for improved insulation.
 There are also single pane windows, which are the cheapest.
 However, they are too flimsy, provide almost no insulation and are rarely installed today.

-2. How long do you plan to live in your house?Replacing many windows can cost thousands of dollars, especially when installing higher quality products.
-Before spending so much money, its worth it consider whether you intend to stay in this house or condo for many years.
-If you do, then its best to invest in the highest quality windows you can afford.
-On the contrary, if you plan to move in the next 3-5 years, it may not be financially wise to install the most expensive windows.
+3. How long do you plan to live in your house?Replacing many windows can cost thousands of dollars, especially when installing higher quality products.
+Before spending so much money, consider whether you intend to stay in this house or condo for many years.
+If you do, then its best to invest in good quality windows by brands like Pella or Jeld-Wen.
+On the contrary, if you plan to move in the next 3-5 years, it may not be financially wise to install expensive windows.

 Moreover, if you are in the process of selling your home, and it has very old, beaten up windows, it is advisable to replace them with mid-range quality windows.
 This will make most buyers very happy and likely more interested in your property.

-3. Take your house style into accountOften the window material you should choose will be determined by your house style.
+4. Take your house style into accountOften the window material you should choose will be determined by your house style.
 Older homes that have wood window frames typically call for wood windows.
 Vinyl will look very cheap and out of place.

-4. Energy efficiencyIf you don't want to waste energy and money on heating and cooling costs, its advisable to get energy efficient windows.
+5. Energy efficiencyIf you don't want to waste energy and money on heating and cooling costs, its advisable to get energy efficient windows.
 Look for the R-value rating on different window products; higher R-values indicate better efficiency.
 Typically, double-pane windows have an R-value of 2 to 4, while triple pane windows can have an R-value as high as 5 to 7.

-5. Personal style and preferencesYou personal taste and the interior design of your home will help determine your window style.
+6. Personal style and preferencesYou personal taste and the interior design of your home will help determine your window style.
 There are beautiful options in casement, bay, picture, double-hung, sliding windows.
 In addition to looks, its also important to consider how frequently you plan to open the window.